auth0/Auth0.swift/README.md

 - Implement role-based access control, such that users can have different roles when authenticating in the context of different organizations.
 - Build administration capabilities into your products, using Organizations APIs, so that those businesses can manage their own organizations.

-Note that Organizations is currently only available to customers on our Enterprise and Startup subscription plans.
+> Organizations is currently only available to customers on our Enterprise and Startup subscription plans.

 #### Log in to an organization